DebAxom/Zapi/README.md

 // Get cookie using the GetCookie method on Req struct c, err := req.GetCookie(cookieName)

-// Deleting a cookie
+// Delete a cookie using the DeleteCookie method on Res struct res.DeleteCookie(cookieName)
-req.DeleteCookie(cookieName)

-// Set cookie using the SetCookie method on Req struct with default options req.SetCookie(cookieName, cookieValue, nil)
+// Set cookie using the SetCookie method on Res struct with default options res.SetCookie(cookieName, cookieValue, nil)

-// Set cookie using the SetCookie method on Req struct with your own options req.SetCookie(cookieName, cookieValue, &zapi.CookieOptions{...})
+// Set cookie using the SetCookie method on Res struct with your own options res.SetCookie(cookieName, cookieValue, &zapi.CookieOptions{...})

 // All options available
 type CookieOptions struct {